 • new tools.

 Should you still ask teams to give you an estimation of time units?
-No. Small change influences the exact value.
-You can’t be more wrong than with hours, or man-days as estimation unit!
+No. Small changes influence the exact value.
+You can’t be more wrong than with hours or man-days as estimation units!

 Wisdom of a crowd

-But who is going to be once a sprint is started?
-We do not know that at all as we want to have shared knowledge in the team.
+But who will be once a sprint is started?
+We do not know that at all, as we want to share knowledge within the team.

 So this is a time to do the estimation differently.
 It is time to apply the wisdom of the crowdsYou have to ask the team for one estimation value they agree upon.

-Most of the team will estimate numbers that are pretty close.
+Most of the team will estimate pretty close numbers.
 Few guys will estimate extreme values, either too small or too big.
 Statistics, however, tell us that truth is in the middle.
-Gaussian is simply Gaussian.
+Gaussian is Gaussian.

 The beauty is not hidden in the result.
-Beauty is in the discussion about different opinions.
-A lot of assumptions are discovered during such team estimation.
+It is in the discussion of different opinions.
+During such team estimation, many assumptions are discovered.

-The team inclines to the understanding of the scope and final estimation together.
+The team is inclined to understand the scope and final estimation together.

 We do not have time to provide a precise estimation of the time unit.
-It is too costly in case of later scope changes.
-We need to be fast with it, therefore we need to find something else.
+It would be too costly in case of later scope changes.
+We need to be fast with it, so we need to find something else.

-An experience shows that people are better at relative comparison.
+Experience shows that people are better at relative comparison.
 The brain uses it daily for quick decisions.
 Do you drive a car?
 Well, your brain doesn’t calculate physics formulas.
-It compares the relative position of your car and based on that you act.
-In most cases it works, in some cases, you will get lessons learned.
+It compares the relative position of your car, and based on that, you act.
+In most cases, it works; in some cases, you will learn lessons.

 Relative estimation example

-Let’s look at the buildings of Dubai city.
+Let’s look at the buildings in Dubai.
 We want to compare the height of the buildings relatively.
-The reference building that we want to use for comparison will be the building marked with number 1.
+The reference building that we want to use for comparison will be the building marked with the number 1.

 Let’s agree on principles for the estimation: